davidhou17/mongodb-ai-agent/README.md

 # MongoDB-native AI agent

-Demo AI agent using MongoDB, Voyage AI, OpenAI, and LangChain that implements agentic RAG and agent memory.
+Demo AI agent using MongoDB, Voyage AI, and OpenAI that implements agentic RAG and agent memory.
 No agent-specific frameworks needed.

 Tools: `vector_seach_tool` and `calculator_tool`

 ## About
 Workflow:
 - Chunk and ingest vector embeddings into MongoDB Atlas.
+Uses LangChain for loading/chunking.
 - Specify the session id (agent will persist conversation interactions in a MongoDB collection).
 - Run queries about sample data (recent MongoDB earnings report) or math operations to use tools.